you're reading:

 Note: In some theme this produces a differently looking tab; in that case replace the content of the URL field with a # instead of deleting everything.

 Normally not reasonable for in-site links but reasonable for off-site links.
-Click Screen Options (top right) and check Link Target.
+Click Screen Options (top right in Appearance > Menus) and check Link Target.
 After you add an item to the menu and click its arrow to open it, you’ll see the option “Open link in a new window/tab”.
+Check it, then click Save Menu.

-Tabs for pages but no page titles on the actual pages
+f.
+Tabs for static pages but no page titles on the actual pages

 After you add the pages to the menu, click their arrows to open them, type an additional character in the Navigation Label, click Save Menu.